-1. Work at a growing organization that has a reputation for high performance
+1. Work at a growing organisation that has a reputation for high performance

-Rob Mather is the founder of Against Malaria Foundation, which GiveWell rates as the most effective charity in the world.
-He started his career in sales and management consulting.
+Rob Mather is the founder of Against Malaria Foundation, which GiveWell rates as the most cost-effective, proven and well-run international development charity in the world (as of 2016).
+But he started his career in sales and management consulting.
 He says these positions gave him the management and persuasion skills he used to make AMF so lean and efficient.

 Consulting isn’t usually seen as the socially motivated choice.
 But if you’re really unsure what to do long-term, it can work.
 Consultants go into a very wide range of areas, including the public and social sector, and often reach senior positions more quickly than they would if they hadn’t started in consulting.
+The same can be true of other “professional services” jobs.
 If you’re worried about getting “sucked in” to the lifestyle, then make a commitment to your friends to leave after a certain number of years.

-Consulting works because the companies make you work hard, train you up, and put you around other highly productive people.
-This all builds your skills and connections.
-These jobs are also widely recognized as competitive positions, which gives you a credential.
-Finally, the companies will also often help you get your next position.
+Consulting works because the companies make you work hard, train you up, and put you around other productive people, building your skills and connections.
+These jobs are also widely recognised as competitive positions, which gives you a credential.

-Here are some of the most common options that seem promising.
+Here are some of the most common types of options that seem promising.
 Try to identify the ones you’d be best at, and focus on those.

 “Overall, 80,000 Hours has been instrumental.
 It will increase my lifetime impact many times over.”